Alyson Hannigan: 2015–present: Television hosting

 Hannigan hosted the television series Penn & Teller: Fool Us from 2016 to 2023.
 Hannigan played Ann Possible, Kim's mother, in the Disney Channel original film Kim Possible (2019), based on the animated series.
 She voiced the role of Claire Nancy in Disney Junior's animated series Fancy Nancy (2018–2022).
-The show ran for three seasons and the series finale aired on February 18, 2022.
+The show ran for three seasons, and the series finale aired on February 18, 2022.

 In September 2023, Hannigan was announced as one of the contestants on season 32 of Dancing with the Stars, partnering with Sasha Farber.
 The couple made it to the finals and finished in fifth place.

+Hannigan played a supporting role in the 2026 romantic comedy Solo Mio.

 Personal life

 Hannigan married her Buffy the Vampire Slayer and Angel co-star Alexis Denisof at Two Bunch Palms Resort in Desert Hot Springs, California, on October 11, 2003.
 The couple live in Encino, Los Angeles, with their two daughters.
 Their home was used as a set for This Is Us.